Best Apples for Apple Pie

 I love apple desserts.
-Like my delicious deep dish Vegan Apple Pie (see link at the bottom of this post).
+Like my delicious deep dish Vegan Apple Pie.
 I mean, that pie features layers and layers of delicious apple slices!
-There’s also my Vegan Apple Crisp.
+There’s also my Vegan Apple Crisp and my Vegan Apple Cake.
 It’s just hard to go wrong with apple desserts.

 It’s best to use a variety of apples for an apple pie, with the primary variety being Granny Smith apples.
 You’ll want a variety featuring both tart and firm (like the Granny Smith and Pink Pearl), and some more tender, sweeter varieties like Golden Delicious, Honey Crisp, and Pink Lady.